A retired Huntsville psychiatrist is still making a difference in community mental health, long after hanging up his hat.

 “This was a once-in-a-lifetime opportunity to do something for my hometown.
 This wonderful city,” explained Goodson.
 This wasn’t just an administrative, clinical, or medical position.
 He also had to fundraise, adding, “I was writing grants left and right.
 It was all-consuming.
 But it was worth it. “

 Worth it because he and his small team, which included clinical psychologists Dr. Roger Rinn and Dr. Jack Turner, were making a difference.
-Ralph Ford, John Hayes, and other Board members also played important roles in getting the Mental Health Center off the ground.
+Ralph Ford, John Hays, and other Board members also played important roles in getting the Mental Health Center off the ground.

 “We started a day treatment program for kids,” said Rinn.
 “Dr. Goodson was dedicated to the center and its purpose of making sure everyone who needed mental health services received them.”